opyate/ye-olde-opyate.github.io/about/resume/beatthatquote/index.md

 {% gist 6020023 %}

-I also grew immensely as a developer whilst working for FLO.
+I also grew immensely as a developer whilst working for BeatThatQuote.com.
 The pace was fast, and the tasks demanding.
 John would stand behind me, waiting for a bit of Ruby to deploy, saying "Every minute is X thousand pounds" and my heart would start pounding, and my hands would shake a little.
 But, I loved every minute of it.
 Never in your life would you so quickly learn to implement keyboard shortcuts for everything, and never ever even look at your keyboard ever again.

 # Stuff done

-As always, a bulleted list of a few things I built at FLO.
+As always, a bulleted list of a few things I built at BeatThatQuote.com.

 * MI System - leads submissions system; extended the system with 4 new products (property, life insurance, pension, and investment) on top of existing loans